kailash-manasarovar/statement/docs/timeline/2025/february.md

 - Interestingly, Malta is where [Qredo](../2021/march.md#qredo) are based.
 - Paul knows Anita Diamond too and often talks about her, how she was bullied by another girl (but he's actually talking about me, it was very boring of him to do that...).
 - Anyway.
-- My view is that Paul's insistence on us going swimming was so that he could make a bit of money "pimping" me out, as it were, just like [Ray did](../pre-2001/1996.md#ray-archer) in the 90s, or my dad and brother even, just like [Sandra](../2011-to-2020/2014.md#sandra-rita-diaz) did in Lourdes and her insistence I visit and stay with her in Paris, and just like [Janet my election volunteer's](../2024/june.md#so-janet) insistence I stay with her in North London.
+- My view is that Paul's insistence on us going swimming was so that he could make a bit of money "pimping" me out, as it were, just like [Ray did](../pre-2001/1996.md#ray-archer) in the 90s, or my dad and brother even, just like [Sandra, cat-porn star,](../2011-to-2020/2014.md#sandra-rita-diaz) did in Lourdes and her insistence I visit and stay with her in Paris, and just like [Janet my election volunteer's](../2024/june.md#so-janet) insistence I stay with her in North London.
 - I was making so much money for porn-world, everyone thought they'd try and get a share in it.
 - Malta was likely North London's finest's attempt to get me back making money on the porn-networks as soon as possible; the porn-gangs having lost one of their most lucrative revenue streams, unconscious, naked, raped-and-humiliated me.
 - They made an international rape-porn star of me, didn't they, which put me in constant danger everywhere I went in the world!